kautickv/utility_hub_web_app/ReadMe.md

 1. Every time the Terraform script is applied, a new layer is created irrespective of whether changes have been made to the layer.
 This can consume a lot of storage and cost money.

 2. If the bucket name is changed in the terraform.tfvars file, the Terraform script fails as it tries to look for a bucket with the previous name.
 Find a way to solve this.

+3. Github actions should run on self-hosted servers instead of github provided servers.
+We need to change the github action script.